-- For more on the role of the Church in universities, see: Ellis, John Tracy.
+- For more on the Church's role in universities, see: Ellis, John Tracy.
 1989.
 Faith and Learning: A Church Historian’s Story.
 Melville Studies in Church History, v.
 1. Lanham, MD : [Washington, D.C.]: University Press of America ; Dept. of Church History, Catholic University of America.

-- For more on the development of public universities, see: Nicholas, David.
+- For more on public universities' development, see: Nicholas, David.
 1992.
 The Evolution of the Medieval World: Society, Government, and Thought in Europe, 312-1500.
 London ; New York: Longman.

 - For more on the early modern universities, see: Kirwan, Richard, and Jonathan Davies.
 2013.
 Scholarly Self-Fashioning and Community in the Early Modern University.
 Burlington, Vt.: Ashgate.

 - For more on Humboldt's developments, see: The University according to Humboldt: History, Policy, and Future Possibilities.
 2015.
 1st edition.
 New York, NY: Springer Science+Business Media.

 - For more on the development of mass education in the 19th century, see: Brockliss, L. W. B, and Nicola Sheldon.
 2012.
 Mass Education and the Limits of State Building, C. 1870-1930.
 New York, NY: Palgrave Macmillan.

 - For more on the British model and spread of universities during the period of European empires, see: Pietsch, Tamson.
 2015.
 Empire of Scholars: Universities, Networks and the British Academic World, 1850-1939.
 Manchester: Manchester University Press.